nateify/word-play-helper/README.md

 # Word Play Helper

-Assistant and solver for the game "Word Play" by Game Maker's Toolkit.
+Assistant and solver for the game ["Word Play"](https://store.steampowered.com/app/3586660/Word_Play/) by Game Maker's Toolkit.

-## Disclaimer

-This project is not affiliated with Game Maker's Toolkit!
+**Disclaimer**: This project is not affiliated nor endorsed by Game Maker's Toolkit!
+This is just a personal project for fun.

-## Current Fetures
+## Features

 -   Input your current letter grid.
 -   Find all possible words with your current letters, sorted by length.

-## Future Features
+### Future Features

 -   Trie for efficient word lookup (sorting by alphabetical).
+    -   Ideally built offline
 -   Constraints on prefixes, suffixes, infixes.
 -   Optimizer/solver (instead of just assistant/helper).
-    -   Part 1: full-on optimizer by including score per tile and bonus scores.
+    -   Part 1: including score per tile and bonus scores for length.
     -   Part 2: include calculation using perks and such.
+-   Have an idea for a new feature?
+Open an issue!

 ## Development